Asset types guide

 - Background: Images used as backdrops for scenes.

-- Sprite: Two-dimensional images used for visual effects or UI elements that can be played through.
+- Sprite: Two-dimensional images used for visual effects or UI elements.

 Pre-configured light sources for illuminating your scenes.
 Types include: